 Masnières British Cemetery was made by the 3rd Division Burial Officer in October 1918.

-There are now over 100, 1914-18 war casualties commemorated in this site.
-Of these, over 10 are unidentified and 17, destroyed by shell fire, are now represented by special memorials.
+There are now 226 1914-18 war casualties commemorated in this site.
+Of these, 56 are unidentified.
+All fell in September-October, 1918.

 Marcoing British Cemetery was made after the Armistice, by the concentration of graves (almost all of November 1917 or September-October 1918) from RUMILLY GERMAN CEMETERY and from the local battlefields.
 There are 372, 1914-18 war casualties commemorated in this site.

 There are now 81,1914-18 war casualties commemorated in Rumilly-en-Cambrésis Communal Cemetery Extension, Of these, 3 are unidentified.
 The dates of death cover the first fortnight of October, 1918.
 Thirty German graves of October, 1918, have been removed to Cambrai East Military Cemetery.

 Noyelles-sur-l'Escaut Communal Cemetery Extension was made by the 2nd Division Burial Officer and it contains the graves of officers and men of the 2nd, 62nd (West Riding) and 63rd (Royal Naval) Division, who fell in September-October 1918.

 Cantaing was captured on the 21st November, 1917, by the 51st (Highland) and 6th Divisions, with Cavalry and Tanks.
 It was held against attack on the 1st December, but given up a few days later.
 It was recaptured at the end of September, 1918, and Cantaing British Cemetery was made by the 52nd Division Burial Officer immediately after.
 There are 68, 1914-18 war casualties commemorated in this site.
 Of these, 5 are unidentified.